GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 1. Open the directory where your CRX file is located.

-1. Drag the CRX file on the the Chrome Extensions page.
-The Add box appears.
+1. Drag the CRX file on to the Chrome Extensions page.
+The Add dialog box appears.

-   {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/I3qx5JXDNpOQPPrnwoxa.png", alt="ALT_TEXT_HERE", width="800", height="332" %}
+   {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/I3qx5JXDNpOQPPrnwoxa.png", alt="Add dialog box.", width="800", height="332" %}

 1. Click Add extension.